jockm/1Bitsy/README.md

 - Logisim-Evolution simulation

 ## Description
-After reading the book *CPUの創りかた* by Kaoru Watanabe, which describes the creation of a 4 bit CPU called the TD-4.
+After reading the book *CPUの創りかた* (translation: *How to Make a CPU) by Kaoru Watanabe, which describes the creation of a 4 bit CPU called the TD-4.
 I decided to create a CPU of my own.
 I didn't want to spend weeks to months slaving over logism before making a PCB, so I gave myself the goal to make the simplest possible thing that could be called a CPU.
 It had to be able to do the following:

 - Sequence.
 Progress from one instruction to another.
 - Selection.
 Change the course of execution based on some criteria.